akulkarni9/ajay-portfolio/README.md

-Ajay Kulkarni - Personal Portfolio
+# Ajay Kulkarni - Personal Portfolio
 A modern, sleek, and fully responsive personal portfolio website built with React, Vite, and Tailwind CSS.
 Designed to showcase professional experience, projects, and skills with a premium user experience.

-➡️ View Live Demo

-About The Project
+## About The Project
 This project is a single-page application created to serve as a professional online presence for Ajay Kulkarni.
 It's built from the ground up with a focus on modern design trends, performance, and ease of customization.
 The goal was to create a template that is not only visually stunning but also incredibly simple for any developer to personalize and deploy.

 Key Features